addyosmani/backbone-fundamentals/index.md

 ## Individual Todo View

 Let’s look at the `TodoView` view, now.
 This will be in charge of individual Todo records, making sure the view updates when the todo does.
-To enable enable this interactive behavior we should add some event listeners to the view.
+To enable enable this interactive behavior we should add some event listeners to the view, that will listen to the events on individual todo represented in html.

 ```javascript